 Since 1964 WFAA has awarded annual scholarships to graduating seniors in McHenry County who plan to use their artistic gifts in the performing, visual or literary arts in a career or to enrich their lives.
-In 19XX the scholarship program was named in honor of Helen Wright, the first president of the WFAA.
+The scholarship program honors Helen Wright, an early WFAA president.

 2016 ~ Piano

 2015 ~ Saxophone

 Jonathan has been the director of music at the Catholic church on campus, and studied classical saxophone in the studio of Professor Debra Richtmeyer.
 Recreationally, he loves hanging out with his friends and having jam sessions.
 Jonathan has performed with the Woodstock City Band on Wednesdays evenings in the historic Woodstock Square for several summers.

 According to Jonathan, obtaining a diverse education is of the utmost importance.
 Having the ability to “bridge the gap” between music and his academic studies has yielded immense growth in his personal and professional life.